UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Save the file, knit, write a commit message, and ***commit***.

-### Visualize and model diamonds prices
+### Visualize and model diamond prices

+Now, apply these skills to a different data set.

-Now try to build a linear model of at least 3 variables to predict the worth of a diamond without detailed instruction.
+Without detailed instruction, try to build a linear model of at least three variables to predict the worth of a diamond.

 You can find the data in the diamonds object: